The history of Kickboxing

 Evolving rules and techniques

 In the early years of kickboxing, the rules were much less strict than they are today.
-For example, it was allowed to punch and kick opponents to the ground, which is now no longer allowed.
-Wearing protective clothing was also not mandatory and there were no weight classes.
+For example, it was allowed to hit and kick opponents on the ground, which is no longer permitted.
+Wearing protective gear was also not mandatory, and there were no weight classes.

-Nowadays the rules are much stricter and clear weight classes and protective clothing are prescribed.
-There are also certain techniques that are not allowed, such as elbow strikes.
+Nowadays, the rules are much stricter, and there are clear weight classes and prescribed protective gear.
+Certain techniques are also prohibited, such as elbow strikes.

 Conclusion

-Kickboxing is a combat sport with a rich history and has produced many legendary fighters over the years.
-It is a sport that continues to develop, both in terms of regulations and technology.
-It is therefore no surprise that kickboxing is still popular all over the world.
-Hopefully this article has given you a better understanding of the history of kickboxing and how it has developed over the years.
+Kickboxing is a martial art with a rich history and has produced many legendary fighters over the years.
+It is a sport that continues to evolve, both in terms of regulations and technique.
+It is therefore no surprise that kickboxing remains popular worldwide.
+Hopefully, this article has given you more insight into the history of kickboxing and how it has developed over the years.